Which Fitness certification is best for you?

 Any food-related medical concerns are out of your jurisdiction.

-As a certified nutrition coach, you’ll have access to all the standard health and fitness career options, but now with a bit more focus on the nutritional component.
+When you become a nutrition coach through a certification, you’ll have access to all the standard health and fitness career options, but now with a bit more focus on the nutritional component.

-And when it comes to earnings, nutrition coaches make quite a substantial average income, sitting at $63,200 according to salary.com.
+And when it comes to earnings, average nutrition coach salary is quite a substantial average income, sitting at $63,200 according to salary.com.

 Of course, it’s safe to assume that as a nutritionist, most in this bracket probably have at least one other credential tacked on which raises their overall value as a trainer.